cheatsnake/telegram-bot-go/README.md

 # Telegram Bot Go

 A minimal implementation of a telegram bot for receiving and sending messages in pure Go.
-Use this as a template for your cool bots.
+Use this as an initial template for your cool bots.

 ## Usage